funkyfuture/docker-rpi-syncthing/README.md

 resp. their defaults above will be applied on it (but this is going to be more sensible at some point).

-You may also add a `/pre-launch.sh` that will be run after the configuration values have been applied.
+You may also add a `/pre-launch.sh` that will be run (by `source`ing) after the configuration values have been applied.
 For convenient xml-manipulation you can use `xmlstarlet`, see `start.sh` for examples and a wrapper function.

 ## Resources